Gutherie/C3W3_Assignment/README.md

 To test run this program please ensure you have extracted the files in your working directory or make the extraction location your working directory before you execute the program.

+##Observations
+The output file will provide observations of the data sorted by participant and activity.
+Each participant may have many entries for a given activity such as "WALKING".
+The observation is the average all the entries for a given user for each activity.
+Each participant will have up to 6 observations related to the six distinct activities provided by the study (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING).

 ##Program Function
 * To generate a tidey data-set
 * Aggregate test and train data